dmbarbour/awelon/prolog/README.md

 This project does not *depend* on prolog.
-Rather, prolog was used to search for many of the blockless functions, and was part of the decision process that led to `rot3` becoming a primitive.
+Rather, prolog is used to search for many of the blockless data plumbing functions, and has aided in the design of ABC.

 Todo next: use Prolog to help construct recursive block combinators.